Victoria, Queen of the United Kingdom (1819-1901)

 Realising the need for an heir, the Prince Regent was practically blackmailed into making a dynastic marriage with Caroline of Brunswick but the couple put aside their mutual dislike long enough to produce a daughter, Charlotte.
-As the only legitimate grandchild of George III, much expectation was placed on the young princess’s shoulders, however her tragic death in childbirth in 1817 was a harsh blow.
+As the only legitimate grandchild of George III, much expectation was placed on the young girl’s shoulders, however her tragic death in childbirth in 1817 was a harsh blow.
 Since it was unlikely George and Caroline would produce further children, there was a frantic search for brides for the king’s unmarried sons who weren’t exactly in the first flush of youth.

 Victoria was only a few months old when her father died on 23 January 1820 and he was followed a few days later by her grandfather, George III, who died on 29 January.
 The Prince Regent succeeded as George IV but his reign only lasted seven years and he was succeeded by his eldest surviving brother, William, as Frederick, Duke of York, had already died on 5 January 1827.
 As the highest ranked surviving grandchild of George III, Victoria became heir presumptive while her mother would act as regent should Victoria succeed as a minor.
 William had no love for the Duchess of Kent though, and he informed her at a dinner that he had every intention of staying alive until Victoria reached eighteen.

-Victoria’s childhood was a lonely affair as she was kept in isolation from the rest of the family by her overprotective mother who believed the court was an immoral place.
+Victoria’s childhood was a lonely affair as she was kept in isolation from the rest of the family by her protective mother who believed the court was an immoral place.
 Victoria spent her days studying with her tutors and playing with her large doll collection until she retired to the bedroom she shared with her mother.
 The Duchess of Kent also organised a series of trips around England and Wales, much to William’s annoyance, and Victoria’s dislike.

 In 1836, the Duchess of Kent’s youngest brother, Leopold I of Belgium, began to promote a match between Victoria and Prince Albert of Saxe-Coburg and Gotha, the son of the Duchess of Kent’s older brother, Ernst.
 William disapproved of the match, favouring Alexander of the Netherlands, however Victoria preferred Albert who she found handsome and charming.
 Since Victoria was only seventeen, no formal announcement of the engagement was made but it was a foregone conclusion.